Team-Shakti/CTF-Write-ups/docs/ShaktiCTF24/pwn/Looking_Mirror.md

 ```
 As the description says, it just spits out the input.

-Now we will move on the examining the source code in ida/ghidra:
+Now we will move on to examine the source code in ida/ghidra:
 ```
   do {
     printf("\n> ");